Electroiscoding/java-games/README.md

 I prescribe BlueJ to run the programs.

 #Instructions
 Copy the code from the java file.
-Then paste to BlueJ's codebase
+Then paste to BlueJ's codebase (except the gitinore)

 Download: https://www.bluej.org/